 Leaves – The consumption of leaves, by chewing few leaves daily or taking their fresh juice alleviates diabetes.
 It increases anti-oxidants in the body which lowers the elevated glucose level.
-The fruit extract improves insulin producing cells in pancreas.
+The fruit extract improves insulin-producing cells in the pancreas.
 It also helps in improving memory impairment caused by diabetes.

-The intake of leaves and tender shoots is best in green salad.
+The intake of leaves and tender shoots is best in the green salad.

 Root – A preparation made from the roots with ginger and roasted rice cures vomiting.

 For piles, dysentery, and diarrhea, a preparation made from the roots mixed and ground with another tuberous root ginger, garlic etc., can be taken.

 The oil extracted from the roots and boiled with the juice of leaves when massaged on head is best for nasal catarrh and diseases of the ear.

 Fruit –The pale tawny pulp of unripe fruit is sweet and contains tannin, which acts as an astringent to the bowels.

 The ripe fruit acts like a laxative and cleans up the intestines.

 The fruit has a pleasant, agreeable and aromatic flavor, and provides an excellent dietary supplement in juice with lemon which acts as an appetizer and blood purifier.